 My physical theatre practice encompasses rigorous physical and vocal training, improvisation, exploring text and objects as well as ensemble and partner work.
 With a special attention to inner awareness, outer impulses and the flow of energy, my approach serves to sensitise the body and its responsiveness, thus enriching the physical presence of a solo performer or ensemble.

 The performance work I create is underlined by contemporary performance devising techniques and thinking.
 The work is physical, visual and poetic; it shifts between presence and representation, layers mythologies with fictional stories or real narratives and looks for surprising uses of movement, music and objects in order to produce lively and thought-provoking pieces of theatre.

-My most recent performances have drawn on real events (Etched), experimentation with text collages (Comings and Goings; Mr Jordan's Funeral), magical feminism (Seven Petticoats) and autobiographical material (my grandparents' deportation to Siberia in Adventures in Black and White) and historical sources (Herring Girls).
+My most recent performances have drawn on interdisciplinary collaboration (Daphne in Three Movements), experimentation with text collages (Mr Jordan's Funeral), magical feminism (Seven Petticoats), autobiographical material (my grandparents' deportation to Siberia in Adventures in Black and White) and historical sources (Herring Girls).

 My teaching and workshops are firmly grounded in physical approach to theatre training.
 I apply techniques and exercises that challenge performer's stamina, stimulate her focus and the overall presence with the aim to increase the range of physical and vocal expression.
 Focusing on interoception and staying in the 'here and now', thus remaining open to the internal and external stimuli, the practical work is physically demanding, yet also playful, improvisational and spontaneous in nature.

 I am always happy to lead a workshop, contact me for more information and rates.

 My academic research questioned the status of human body in contemporary Western culture and performance.
 With an emphasis on deliberate display and materiality, I explored new corporeal manifestations and argued for a closer look at the material layer of the body.